-Join David Blatner for an in-depth discussion in this video How this course is updated, part of Getting Started with InDesign.
+Join David Blatner for an in-depth discussion in this video How this course is updated, part of InDesign Quick Start.

 - As you probably know, Adobe is now updating InDesign periodically throughout the year and so I'm going to be regularly updating this title too so that we stay up-to-date as much as possible.
 For example the version of InDesign that came out in June of 2015 is called the 2015 Version of InDesign CC.
 Then the second release would be called 2015.1, then 2015.2 and so on.
 You can see if Adobe has released any new versions by using the Creative Cloud app, up here in the menu bar on the Mac or on the taskbar on Windows or here in InDesign you can go to the help menu and choose updates.